STK Price Tops $0.0017 (STK)

 STK Profile

 STK’s launch date was September 27th, 2017.
 STK’s total supply is 500,000,000 tokens and its circulating supply is 341,414,782 tokens.
-The official message board for STK is medium.com/@STKtoken.
 STK’s official Twitter account is @STKtoken.
 The Reddit community for STK is /r/STKToken and the currency’s Github account can be viewed here.
+STK’s official message board is medium.com/@STKtoken.
 The official website for STK is stktoken.com.

 STK Token Trading

-STK can be bought or sold on the following cryptocurrency exchanges: Cobinhood, Huobi, Kucoin and IDEX.
-It is usually not possible to buy alternative cryptocurrencies such as STK directly using U.S. dollars.
-Investors seeking to trade STK should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy STK using one of the exchanges listed above.
+STK can be purchased on the following cryptocurrency exchanges: Cobinhood, Huobi, IDEX and Kucoin.
+It is usually not presently possible to purchase alternative cryptocurrencies such as STK directly using U.S. dollars.
+Investors seeking to trade STK should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase STK using one of the aforementioned exchanges.

 Receive News & Updates for STK Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for STK and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.